PrefectHQ/prefect/docs/tutorials/developing-a-new-worker-type.md

 ```

 If you would like to return more information about a flow run, then additional attributes can be added to the `BaseWorkerResult` class.

+#### `kill_infrastructure`

+Workers must implement a `kill_infrastructure` method to support flow run cancellation.
+The `kill_infrastructure` method is called when a flow run is canceled and is passed an identifier for the infrastructure to tear down and the execution environment configuration for the flow run.

+The `infrastructure_pid` passed to the `kill_infrastructure` method is the same identifier used to mark a flow run execution as started in the `run` method.
+The `infrastructure_pid` must be a string, but it can take on any format you choose.

+The `infrastructure_pid` should contain enough information to uniquely identify the infrastructure created for a flow run when used with the `job_configuration` passed to the `kill_infrastructure` method.
+Examples of useful information include: the cluster name, the hostname, the process ID, the container ID, etc.

+If a worker cannot tear down infrastructure created for a flow run, the `kill_infrastructure` command should raise an `InfrastructureNotFound` or `InfrastructureNotAvailable` exception.

 ### Worker Implementation Example